 In addition, the International Committee of Medical Journal Editors (ICMJE) requires that any intervention type of clinical trial (drugs, biologics, devices, surgical, behavioral or other) is registered in ClinicalTrials.gov PRIOR to registration of the first patient.
 Editors of the ICMJE will not consider publication of manuscripts if trials are not registered completely and prospectively.

 The Case CCC Research Coordinator for ClinicalTrials.gov has been registering applicable trials as well as clinical trial results in ClinicalTrials.gov on the investigators and study teams behalf.
 In order for the Case CCC to provide registration and reporting services, studies in the OnCore database must be updated in real time.
 In addition, it is expected that investigators and research teams, whose trials have been registered in ClinicalTrials.gov, will meet with the Case CCC Research Coordinator to discuss the process and information needed for reporting clinical trial results.
-Questions can be directed to April Firstencel at 216.286.2294 or email@example.com.
+Questions can be directed to Jan Hansonat 216.844.5060 or firstname.lastname@example.org.

 We look forward to working with investigators and their teams to assure that we fulfill our results reporting obligations.